 AI, Cloud Solutions, and IoT

 There are many disruptive technologies.
 Three of them stand out as those that can have the greatest impact on an organization.
-They can give you a competitive advantage while helping you meet your goals.
+They can give you a competitive advantage, as a project manager, while helping you meet your goals.

 Artificial Intelligence Saves Time and Reduces Effort